An Interview with Joerg Plath

 When I first started in the field in the late 1980s, Russia expertise was largely restricted to defense policy and the inner workings of the Kremlin.
 After the collapse, suddenly there were opportunities for entrepreneurs, journalists and ethnographers.
 While still in graduate school, I was hired by a London-based NGO that dealt with ethnic conflict in the region.
-This took me to the most remote corners,including Abkhazia and Tuva, near the Mongolian border.
+This took me to the most remote corners, from Adjara on the Black Sea to Tuva in outer Mongolia.
 Then along came the free market boom.
 I quickly finished my PhD and got into the Russian automotive business.

 In the second novel of this collection, "Diary of a Cowboy Outfit,"you mention at least 10 shadow companies that were incorporated in the business.
 What did you guys sell?

 Mainly Mercedes dump trucks to the oil and gas industry.
 But we had our hands in a lot of pies.
 It led to a few dramatic situations.

 In what sense dramatic?